-Table 31(B1): The following tables show the maturity profile of the Company's financial and insurance liabilities and the expected recovery or settlement of financial and insurance assets based on contractual undiscounted cash flow basis: For insurance contract liabilities and reinsurance assets, maturity profiles are determined based on the estimated timing of net cash outflows from the recognised insurance liabilities.
+Table 31(B1): The following tables show the maturity profile of the Company's financial and insurance liabilities and the expected recovery or settlement of financial and insurance assets based on contractual undiscounted cash flow basis: Premium liabilities and the reinsurers' share of premium liabilities have been excluded from the analysis as they are not contractual obligations.
+For insurance contract liabilities and reinsurance assets, maturity profiles are determined based on the estimated timing of net cash outflows from the recognised insurance liabilities.